|

 Well, essentially, you could enter in your checking account

-information online with your wireless carrier, and request to add,
+information online with your wireless carrier, and request to add $25.

-exists, and that you are the rightful owner, they don't know that you
+exists, and that you are the rightful owner of the account, the

-- The bank can respond to the wireless carrier days
+- The bank can respond to the wireless carrier many days

-in fact) that there is insufficient funds, which means that they're now
+in fact) that there is insufficient funds, which means that they are

 out of pocket $25 (in the example above).